 Although not complete, but here is a quick look at some recent quarter 1% holding data (latest 50 rows).
 This table updates once we capture more recent quarter data during the result season.
 Keep a watch on daily basis as you might see interesting names pop up in this table.
 You can click on rows to check how historical holding in the stock has been fluctuating for this particular investor.

 So far so good.
 We had a look at share holding data of great investors from various angles.
 This data gets updated in the result season every quarter.
 But is there any way to track activities of these gurus on daily basis.
 In market, what matters is the speed of info.
 Data with daily update frequency will any day be more valuable that data with quarterly update frequency.
 Although we do not have access to complete personal portfolio of these investors, we do have the limited valuable ability to track their daily activity through bulk deals.
 Let's harness this power.
 You can track Top Indian Investors large buying and selling in various companies on daily basis using the filters below.
+Additionally, you can also click on the table rows to get a perspective on how the particular investors investment are performing (Return column of the table that loads in the pop up after clicking on the rows).

 Here is a list of all the recent activities by these investors on daily basis.
 If there is a new transaction for a particular day, it will be reflected in this table at EOD.
 If i would have to rate all the tables on this page, then this would have the highest ranking for tracking on daily basis.
 The data has speed (updated on daily basis) plus these wont get reflected in above tables before end of quarter.
 So if you are planning to deploy a investment strategy which is based on imitating the greats, then this is the table you should start with.
 Watch the name popping in the list, do a second level analysis of why people are taking interest and hopefully you will have a worthy candidate for your watch list.